Draft Norms and Standards for the management of damage-causing animals in South Africa: Department of Environmental Affairs briefing

 Ms C Mabuza (ANC) favoured reducing the number of damage-causing animals like baboons and jackals, because these animals affected crops and livestock in all provinces.

-Bishop L Tolo (COPE) said that two years ago there were rumours of lions killing the livestock of people who stayed outside the Kruger National Park and asked the Department to do something to compensate those affected people.
+Bishop L Tolo (COPE) said that two years ago there were rumours of lions killing the livestock of people who stayed outside the

 Mr Bosman asked the Department to put up a management framework to control damage-causing animals, because large parts of the country were used for farming and had to be protected.
 He asked what would be done about the serious losses of crops and livestock and wanted solutions while the Department and various stakeholders looked at the problems.
 He said that huge farm areas were converted into wild game areas and that had a direct correlation in the increase of wild animals.
 Good management was needed to control wildlife and also to protect farming.
 He took note of the presentation and the solutions by the DEA but emphasised the balance that needed to be struck.